 Parking is provided on a gravel driveway behind the games barn with space for four cars.
 For those with electric or hybrid vehicles, a free 7kw car charger (type 2 mennekes) is available for the sole use of those staying at the cottage.
 Between the barn and the cottage, a wooden garden gate gives access to stone steps leading up to the solid wood front door sheltered by a slate porch.
 The door opens straight into the large living/dining room.

 Resisting the temptation to get comfy straight away on one of the three sofas arranged around a coffee table in front of the huge inglenook fireplace could be difficult, but there is the rest of the house to explore!
 To get your bearings, the living area is to the left of the door, with a dining table seating up to eight to the right.
+Both areas have underfloor heating.
 Within the inglenook is an open fire, perfect for cosy winter evenings in and your initial basket of logs will be supplied ready to go.
-Exposed stone walls and a real old slate floor along with the timber beams give this room a feeling of traditional solidity that is timeless and warm.
-The TV has a choice of Freeview or google Chromecast and there is also a DVD player.
+Exposed stone walls and a floor paved with stone from a local quarry at Broughton Moor along with the timber beams give this room a feeling of traditional solidity that is timeless and warm.
+The TV has a choice of Freeview, media and DVD players.
 Two lamps are ideal for enhancing the firelight in the evening and the tables upon which they sit are also useful for resting a cup of tea or glass of wine on while you sit back and relax.

 Off the right-hand side of the living room, past the dining table, is the doorway to the spacious kitchen with its underfloor heating.
-The slate floor continues through, as do the characterful beams, into this bright dual aspect room.
-There is a double oven with six rings and separate grill, giving you lots of space to cook up a feast.
+The stone floor continues through, as do the characterful beams, into this bright dual aspect room.
+There are 2 ovens, giving you lots of space to cook up a feast.
 There are plenty of cupboards containing everything you could think of needing and space to store supplies too.
 All the usual appliances are provided including fridge/freezer, dishwasher, microwave and four-slice toaster and there is still room for a table with six chairs for family meals.
 The windows look out over the garden to the front and over fields to Sale Fell to the side - the sheep are usually on this side of the field in the morning, so you can watch each other having breakfast!

 Stairs from the back of the kitchen lead up to the utility room with washing machine and tumble dryer plus an additional sink.
 A door leads out onto the side patio to the right whilst to the left is a downstairs toilet off the utility room, small but handy to have.

 Off the back of the living room a door and two steps up lead to a hallway with under stairs cupboard, hanging space for coats and storage; to the left is a sun room-cum-study, mind your head on the low beam between the two!
-In the sunroom, two comfy chairs enjoy the view over the back garden up to Sale Fell, a lovely spot to enjoy the morning sun.
-The study has a desk and lots of books, jigsaws and games to choose from.
+In the sunroom, two comfy chairs enjoy the view over the back garden up to Sale Fell, a lovely spot to enjoy the morning sun or work at a small desk.

-From the hallway, steep wooden stairs lead up and round to a small landing off which is the family bathroom with a bath and separate electric shower.
-A spacious room with slate floor and timber beams and not one but two heated towel rails so everyone can have a cosy warm towel in the morning.
+From the hallway, steep oak stairs lead up and round to a small landing off which is the family bathroom with a bath and separate shower.
+A spacious room with a tiled floor and timber beams and not one but two heated towel rails in addition to the underfloor heating, so everyone can have a cosy warm towel in the morning.
 It also has a window overlooking the garden and up to Sale Fell.

 At the end of the corridor is the master bedroom with king-size bed and en-suite shower room.
 This room is also dual aspect with lovely rural views over the fields and up to Sale Fell - relax and enjoy them from the small armchair.
 The furniture also includes a wardrobe and chest of drawers for storage and two bedside tables with lamps.
 The en-suite shower room has a practical wooden floor and not to mention a lovely view from the loo!